 The context in which this information is delivered will vary by instructor.
 A guide to some of the unique features of the course related to the instructor is most easily gleaned from an instructor's syllabus.

-Personal Responsibility & Wellness 2000 level classes, better known as PRW 2 classes, fulfill the second requirement for student enrolled in the University Curriculum only.
+Personal Responsibility and Wellness 2000 level classes, better known as PRW 2 classes, fulfill the second requirement for student enrolled in the University Curriculum only.
 Students can choose from a variety of classes.

 These classes focus on the physical side of wellness, but incorporate many other dimensions as well.
 This class gives students a chance to enhance their health related physical fitness, develop skills in a specific discipline, to build relationships with classmates, to challenge themselves, accomplish goals, relieve stress, and have fun!

 Extensive research supports that regular physical activity is essential for health and vitality.
 Students at SMU will take PRW 2: Physical Fitness: A variety of individual and group fitness courses will be available to students with each course containing central core objectives and student learning outcomes based on health-related fitness components.
 In both cases, students work with instructors to establish personal goals and a fitness plan for the semester.

 Letter grades will be earned based on attendance, pre and post training fitness assessments, personal fitness plan, understanding of training/health principles, and a final exam. part from the immediate fitness benefits, the aim is to help each student inculcate positive lifelong fitness habits.